contranat/Python/README.md

 Directions -
 1. Run Contreras_OOP_FinalProj_2025.py
-2. open ensure this line of code is ran before running the rest of the code chunks in the jupyternotebook: exec(open("Contreras_OOP_FinalProj_2025.py").read())
+2. open jupyter notebook file and ensure this line of code is ran before running the rest of the code chunks in the jupyternotebook: exec(open("Contreras_OOP_FinalProj_2025.py").read())
 3. All code chunks should run with no problem